Teodoro de Mas y Nadal: Family and youth

 The landowner Mas family has been for centuries related to Osona.
-Teodoro's great-grandfather, Teodoro de Mas Solá (1774-1816), distinguished himself commanding anti-French insurgency during the Peninsular War.
-However, he is better known as husband of Joaquina de Verduna, Teodoro's great-grandmother; already a widow, in 1825 she founded the Carmelite charity order and was declared saint in 1959.
-Their son and Teodoro's grandfather, Joaquín José de Mas y de Vedruna (1801-1873), sided with the legitimists during the First Carlist War and then went on exile.
-His son and Teodoro's father, Luis de Mas y Poudevida (1824-1895), as a 13-year-old joined his parent in the legitimist ranks.
+Teodoro's great-grandfather, Teodoro de Mas Solá (1774–1816), distinguished himself commanding anti-French insurgency during the Peninsular War.
+However, he is better known as husband of Joaquina de Vedruna, Teodoro's great-grandmother; already a widow, in 1825 she founded the Carmelite charity order and was declared saint in 1959.
+Their son and Teodoro's grandfather, Joaquín José de Mas y de Vedruna (1801–1873), sided with the legitimists during the First Carlist War and then went on exile.
+His son and Teodoro's father, Luis de Mas y Poudevida (1824–1895), as a 13-year-old joined his parent in the legitimist ranks.
 He then studied geodesy and topography in France, was involved in another Carlist attempt of 1848 and went on exile again.
 Author of a geodetic manual, back in Spain he engaged in hydraulic engineering and in the 1860s ran a technical college in Barcelona, an institution he founded himself; he also managed a local railway line.

-Luis de Mas married Elvira Nadal Valls (1833-1912); the couple lived at the Manso Escorial estate near Vich.
+Luis de Mas married Elvira Nadal Valls (1833–1912); the couple lived at the Manso Escorial estate near Vich.
 They had at least 8 children, born between 1853 and the 1870s; Teodoro was the third in sequence, but the first son.
 Nothing is known of his early education.
 As a 14-year-old he escaped from home to join the legitimists during the Third Carlist War; twice rejected due to his age, he was eventually admitted to Real Cuerpo de Ingenieros; the structure was commanded by his own father.
 Already as an adolescent nominated alférez following the battle of Ripoll, he took part in various skirmishes in Catalonia until transferred to the Northern Front; he entered personal guard of the claimant and after the 1875 battle of Lumbier he was awarded Cruz del Mérito Militar.
 He was then sent on an unspecified mission to France, but was detained when trying to cross back to Spain and interned in Montauban until the end of hostilities.